ihsn/SDCPractice/_build/html/_sources/case_studies.rst.txt

 variable that should not have suppressions.
 We set GENDER as variable with the second highest importance.
-After specifying the importance vector to prevent suppressions of the age variable, there are no age suppressions (see Table 9.15, second row).
+After specifying the importance vector to prevent suppressions of the age variable, there are no age suppressions (see :numref:`tab915`, second row).
 The total number of suppressions in the other variables increased, however, from 253 to 323 because of the importance vector.
 This is to be expected because the algorithm without the importance vector minimizes the total number of